 There is a book of great importance about to emerge.
 It is available for PRE-ORDER at a substantial discount.
 It will come out in October 2014, timed for the upcoming Synod of Bishops, which will tackle – inter alia – Communion for the divorced and civilly remarried.

 (Don’t hesitate, just click.
-The UK link is coming soon, as is Kindle, I’m sure.)
+The UK link is HERE.
+Kindle is coming, I hope.)

 I know quite a bit about this book, as it turns out.
 The “five Cardinals” mentioned in the blurb, below, are going to please you when their names are revealed.
 The other scholars involved are also top-notch.